davidgraeff/aspect-oriented-ipstack/README.md

 * Create a directory called "build" (or any other name).
 * Start cmake-gui and select the top directory as source and the "build" directory as build directory.
 * Click __"configure"__.
+* A popup will appear and ask for your favoured project files to generate.
 You will be presented with some build options that are discussed in the following sections.
+If you are done with configuring the buildsystem click on click __"generate"__.
+Depending on your selection in the first popup you have VisualStudio project files, make files or something else in your build directory.

-The configuration editor will be started after clicking on configure in cmake for the first time.
-If you want to reconfigure, select __KCONFIG_RECONFIGURE__.
+The configuration editor will be started after the first build process start (e.g. type __"make"__ in your build directory in linux).
+If you want to reconfigure, execute __"make reconfigure"__ and __"make"__ again.

 About multitasking support
 --------------------------